|JOB CODE:||108550 |

 Designs and manages all City-Parish waste reduction programs implemented to comply with the state mandated goal of reducing landfill waste.

-Acts as liaison between Department of Public Works, Recycling Task Force, Department of Environmental Quality and other city and state departments involved in solid waste.
+Acts as liaison between Department of Environmental Services, Recycling Task Force, Department of Environmental Quality and other city and state departments involved in solid waste.

 Researches, investigates and compiles data on existing and future waste reduction projects.

 Manages and directs all public education and awareness programs; manages teacher education workshops; acts as clearinghouse for recycling information for community and teachers.